-Students and the Program Assistant, Ms. Burroughs, will stay at the Vagabond Hostel in Moscow.
+Students and the Program Assistant, will stay at the Vagabond Hostel in Moscow.
 It is a very clean and safe hostel in downtown Moscow in the center of the city.
-Rooms will be assigned and separated by gender.
 Breakfast is included and there is a full kitchen.
-The common area will be used for holding lectures.
+The common area will be used for socializing.

-Students and the Program Assistant, Ms. Burroughs, will stay at the Baby Lemonade Hostel.
-Rooms will be assigned and separated by gender.
-Breakfast is included and common areas will be used for holding lectures.
+Students and the Program Assistant, will stay at the Baby Lemonade Hostel.
+Rooms will be assigned upon arrival.
+Breakfast is included and common areas will be used for socializing.